parsiya/Hugo-Octopress/README.md

 ### <a name="sidebartext"></a>Sidebar text
 Sidebar text has two parts and both can be configured in the config file.
 Both values are passed to `markdownify`.
 For example you can add links and new lines.

 * Sidebar header which appear on top in a `<h1>` tag.
-Can be configured in the config file through the `sidebar_header` tag.
+Can be configured in the config file through the `sidebarHeader` tag.
-* Sidebar text appears under the header and can be configured by modifying the `sidebar_text` tag in the config file.
+* Sidebar text appears under the header and can be configured by modifying the `sidebarText` tag in the config file.

 New lines can be added with `</br>` or normal markdown (two spaces at the end of line or two new lines).
 When adding two new lines, remember to remove the indentation in the config file otherwise the new line will be treated as a codeblock